Kangaroo: Adaptations

 Kangaroos have developed a number of adaptations to a dry, infertile country and highly variable climate.
 As with all marsupials, the young are born at a very early stage of development—after a gestation of 31–36 days.
 At this stage, only the forelimbs are somewhat developed, to allow the newborn to climb to the pouch and attach to a teat.
-In comparison, a human embryo at a similar stage of development would be about seven weeks old, and premature babies born at less than 23 weeks are usually not mature enough to survive.
+In comparison, a human embryo at a similar stage of development would be at about 7 weeks gestation (even in a modern intensive care unit, premature babies born at less than 23 weeks gestation are usually not mature enough to survive).
 When the joey is born, it is about the size of a lima bean.
-The joey will usually stay in the pouch for about nine months (180–320 days for the Western Grey) before starting to leave the pouch for small periods of time.
+The joey will usually stay in the pouch for about 9 months (180–320 days for the Western Grey) before starting to leave the pouch for small periods of time.
 It is usually fed by its mother until reaching 18 months.

 The female kangaroo is usually pregnant in permanence, except on the day she gives birth; however, she has the ability to freeze the development of an embryo until the previous joey is able to leave the pouch.
-This is known as embryonic diapause, and will occur in times of drought and in areas with poor food sources.
+This is known as embryonic diapause and will occur in times of drought and in areas with poor food sources.
 The composition of the milk produced by the mother varies according to the needs of the joey.
-In addition, the mother is able to produce two different kinds of milk simultaneously for the newborn and the older joey still in the pouch.
+In addition, the mother is able to produce two different kinds of milk simultaneously for the new-born and the older joey still in the pouch.

-Unusually, during a dry period, males will not produce sperm, and females will conceive only if enough rain has fallen to produce a large quantity of green vegetation.
+Unusually, during a dry period, males will not produce sperm and females will conceive only if enough rain has fallen to produce a large quantity of green vegetation.

 Kangaroos and wallabies have large, elastic tendons in their hind legs.
 They store elastic strain energy in the tendons of their large hind legs, providing most of the energy required for each hop by the spring action of the tendons rather than by any muscular effort.
 This is true in all animal species which have muscles connected to their skeletons through elastic elements such as tendons, but the effect is more pronounced in kangaroos.